DOI-USGS/volcano-avog2s/doc/UsersGuide.md

 The work-flow is as follows.
- (1) Run g2s_genSC_HWM14 to create a spectral coefficient file (2) Rebuilt a grid of atmospheric values from the coefficient file (3) Extract the needed 1, 2, or 3-d values from the rebuilt grid (4) Use the extracted output in an infrasound propagation model such as Art2d or GeoAc.
+ (1) Run g2s_genSC_HWM14 to create a spectral coefficient file (2) Rebuild a grid of atmospheric values from the coefficient file (3) Extract the needed 1, 2, or 3-d values from the rebuilt grid (4) Use the extracted output in an infrasound propagation model such as Art2d or GeoAc.